jqrd/gorestapi-mongo/README.md

 # Base API Example

 This API example is a basic framework for a REST API with MongoDB as a database.
-It's a fork of https://github.com/snowzach/gorestapi, which supports Postgres as the database.
+It's a fork of [snowzach/gorestapi](https://github.com/snowzach/gorestapi), which supports Postgres as the database.

 ## Requirements
-Protocol Buffers are used to define the db and service schema, and to generate the Go types used for reading/writing data from MongoDB.
+Protocol Buffers are used to define the db and service schema, and to generate the Go types used for reading/writing data from/to MongoDB.
 Install `protoc` following the [install docs](https://grpc.io/docs/protoc-installation/).

-MongoDB -- TODO divide repo into src and infra, add scripts to stand up MongoDB with Docker.
+Docker is required to run MongoDB (and mongo-express for manually inspecting the database).
+With Docker installed, set up the required containers with `make infra-dev`.

 Other tools are installed automatically when building (or just run `make tools` to install them up front): `protoc-gen-go`, `protoc-gen-gotag`, `mockery`, `swag`.
 Ensure that `$HOME/go/bin` is in your path for these external tools to work.

 ## Compiling
 This requires Go 1.19 or better.
 You can clone it anywhere, just run `make` inside the cloned directory to build.

+(TODO test again on MacOS)

+(TODO Windows support?...)

 ## Configuration
 The configuration is designed to be specified with environment variables in all caps with underscores instead of periods.